RORL: Robust Offline Reinforcement Learning via Conservative Smoothing: Implementation Details and Experimental Settings

 \subsection{Experimental Settings}

-For all experiments, we run algorithms for 3000 epochs (1000 training steps each epoch, i.e., 3 million steps in total) following EDAC \cite{an2021uncertainty}.
+For all experiments, we train algorithms for 3000 epochs (1000 training steps per epoch, i.e., 3 million steps in total) following EDAC \cite{an2021uncertainty}.
 We use small perturbation scales to train the $Q$ networks and the policy network for the benchmark experiments and relatively large scales for the adversarial attack experiments as listed in Table \ref{tab:bench_params} and Table \ref{tab:attack_params}.

-In the benchmark results, we evaluate algorithms for 1000 steps in clean environments (without adversarial attack) at the end of an epoch.
-The reported results are normalized to d4rl scores that measure how the performance compared with expert score and random score: ${\rm normalized\ score}=100 \times \frac{\rm score - random\ score}{\rm expert\ score - random\ score}$.
+In the benchmark results, we evaluate algorithms for 1000 steps in clean environments (without adversarial attack) at the end of each epoch.
+The reported results are normalized to d4rl scores that measure how the performance compared with the expert score and the random score: ${\rm the normalized\ score}=100 \times \frac{\rm score - random\ score}{\rm expert\ score - random\ score}$.
 Besides, the benchmark results are averaged over 4 random seeds.
-Regarding the adversarial attack experiments, we evaluate algorithms in perturbed environments that performing ``random'', ``action diff'', and ``min Q'' attack with zero-order and mixed-order optimizers as discussed in Sec \ref{sec:adver_attak}.
+Regarding the adversarial attack experiments, we evaluate algorithms in perturbed environments that performing ``random'', ``action diff'', and ``min Q'' attack with zeroth-order and mixed-order optimizations as discussed in Section \ref{sec:adver_attak}.
 Similar to prior work \cite{zhang2020robust}, agents receive observations with malicious noise and the environments do not change their internal transition dynamics.
-We evaluate each algorithm for 5 trajectories and average their returns over 3 random seeds.
+We evaluate each algorithm for 10 trajectories (1000 steps per trajectory) and average their returns over 4 random seeds.